 Children in households with substance misuse, domestic violence or mental health problems: Who is at risk of entering care?

-A study looking at the relationship between household risk factors, particularly substance misuse, domestic violence and mental health problems and the later entry of children into local authority care.
+A study looking at the relationship between risk factors in adults in a household and the later entry of children into local authority care.

 Activities and Methods